rampa2510/openCV-projects/README.md

 2)[FOR OS OTHER THAN WINDOWS](https://docs.opencv.org/2.4/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html#table-of-content-introduction)
 Here you will learn how to download openCV on your respective os and also tutorials on openCV.

+## HOW TO DOWNLOAD HAAR CASCADE CLASSIFIER FROM GITHUB:-
+When you click on the file eg frontal_eye.xml you will enter the code window on top of the window you will have 3 buttons one will be raw click on that.
+Then you will enter a webpage with the classifier rightclick your mouse and click on the save page as option and then save it in your working directory as an xml file using .xml extension
 ## Projects
 Here are my projects which I made using openCV module of python.